etShaw-zh/HINA/Paper/paper.md

-title: 'HINA: A Learning Analytics Tool for Heterogenous Interaction Network Analysis in Python'
+title: '**HINA: A Learning Analytics Tool for Heterogenous Interaction Network Analysis in Python**'

 tags:
   - Python